zaid478/MSDS19006_Project_DLSpring2020/docs/README.md

 ## Dataset
 The dataset can be found [here](https://warwick.ac.uk/fac/sci/dcs/research/tia/data/crchistolabelednucleihe/).

+## Trained Models
+The trained model checkpoints can be found in the results folder for both of the experiments performed.

 ### Results

 We have done two experiments on the dataset.
 Below are the train loss curves for both of them.